Can I Use Apple Cider Vinegar to Clean My Dishwasher?

 No!
 You should not substitute bleach for apple cider vinegar.
 Bleach or other cleaners containing bleach are not recommended in your dishwasher, especially if the interior is composed of stainless steel.

 While your dishwasher detergent may contain bleach, that is to remove coffee or tea stains from cups and other dishes.
-You should not mix and use vinegar and bleach together.
+You should not mix or use vinegar and bleach together.
 The mixture can create lethal chlorine gas.

 How Can I Use Apple Cider Vinegar to Clean My Dishwasher?